-The "body of Messiah (or Christ)" is a biblical designation of what is commonly referred to in the Brit HaChadashah (New Testament) as the church.
+The "body of Messiah (or Christ)" is a Brit HaChadashah (New Testament) designation for what is commonly referred to as the church.
 Colossians 1:18: And He is the head of the body, the church.

 There had been perhaps 1300 or 1400 Pentecosts prior to the days of Yeshua (Jesus), but the body of Messiah began on the first Pentecost after His ascension.
 This sequence of points demonstrates this:

-1. Previous to Yeshua's death, resurrection and ascension, He declared that His body or church was still future.
+1. Prior to Yeshua's death, resurrection and ascension, He declared that His body or church was still future.

 I will build My church, and the gates of hell shall not prevail against it (Matthew 16:18).
 According to Dr. Fruchtenbaum, the statement is constructed in "a tense that cannot be interpreted as referring to a church already in existence" (Fruchtenbaum, Dr. Arnold G. Messianic Bible Study 097: The Universal Church, p.
 9.).